Some 287 helminth species have been reported in human species

 Test kits are non-invasive and are sent directly to patients for completion in the comfort of their own homes.

-To identify the underlying cause of your IBS order a non-invasive Comprehensive Stool Analysis today.
+To identify the underlying cause of your IBS order a non-invasive Comprehensive Stool Analysis or a Small Intestinal Bacterial Overgrowth (SIBO) lactulose test test today.
 These results will form the basis of your specific IBS treatment.

 Email me direct to order your test